CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `Unable to insert values in the table.`.
+- It prints `Successfully connected to the database.` and `Unable to insert values into the table.`.

 - It prints `Successfully connected to the database.` and `Successfully inserted the values into the table.`.